kkufieta/sfnd-3d-object-tracking/WRITEUP.md

 ![TTCs Camera Orb](images/documentation/TTCsCamOrb.png)
 ![TTCs Camera Shitomasi](images/documentation/TTCsCamShitomasi.png)

-Those plots show us that The Brisk detector performs ok, possibly best with Brisk-Orb if we want to avoid the big first spike.
+Those plots show us that:
+* The Brisk detector performs ok, possibly best with Brisk-Orb if we want to avoid the big first spike.

-The Fast detector seems to work well when it comes to avoiding huge jumps in the TTC estimation.
+* The Fast detector seems to work well when it comes to avoiding huge jumps in the TTC estimation.

-The Harris detector is useless.
+* The Harris detector is useless.

-The Orb detector is not working well with Orb-Brisk and Orb-Freak, and is ok for Orb-Orb, and Orb-Brief.
+* The Orb detector is not working well with Orb-Brisk and Orb-Freak, and is ok for Orb-Orb, and Orb-Brief.

-Shitomasi is equally good as the Fast detector at avoiding big jumps in TTC estimation.
+* Shitomasi is equally good as the Fast detector at avoiding big jumps in TTC estimation.

 #### Let's consider computation time
 Let's look at how long the detector-descriptor combinations need to do their task: